How to get to Ulm in Germany – A Guide for Curious Tourists

 When to travel to Ulm

 Ulm has a mild climate so it is advisable to travel here at any season you like.
 The springs and summers are not hot, but warm and sunny.
 The autumn is pretty colorful with yellow-red-green trees and the winter is colorful too, but with Christmas illumination and fairy-looking holiday fairs.
-Anyway it is enough to have demi-season clothes for winter time to feel good for long-lasting walking.
+Anyway, it is enough to have demi-season clothes for winter time to feel good for long-lasting walking.
+There is a great number of variants of how to get to Ulm at any time of the year, so let’s explore them.

 Sunny Ulm